The price of 22-karat gold stood at ₹10,130 per gram, while 18-karat gold was priced at ₹8,288 per gram.

 Rate cut bets: Markets are fully pricing in a 25-basis-point cut at the Fed’s September meeting.

-- Weaker US economy: Revised data showed nearly
+- Weaker US economy: Revised data showed nearly one million fewer jobs over the past year, while nonfarm payrolls also signaled labor market weakness.

 - Geopolitical uncertainty: Ongoing conflicts in the Middle East and Central Asia continue to push safe-haven demand.